Firedrake/mpd-tools/README.md

 Example: `mp send robodj start 3`

+- update - initiate an update at the named location.

+Example: `mp update Popular/New Artist`

 - vipl - edit a named playlist (using $VISUAL, $EDITOR or vi, one filename per line).
 If the playlist does not exist it will be initialised with the current queue.